PanagiotaGr/ultrasonic-obstacle-avoidance/README.md

 # Ultrasonic Obstacle Avoidance

+This project presents the development and experimental evaluation of a reactive obstacle avoidance algorithm for a mobile robot using ultrasonic sensors.
+Due to the inherent noise and uncertainty in ultrasonic measurements, the study investigates the impact of filtering techniques and parameter tuning on navigation performance.
+A baseline rule-based controller is compared with an improved version incorporating median filtering and directional correction.
+Experimental results across multiple scenarios demonstrate that the enhanced controller significantly reduces collision rates and improves motion smoothness.
+The findings highlight the importance of sensor data preprocessing and parameter optimization in robust robot navigation systems.

 Development and optimization of an obstacle avoidance algorithm for a mobile robot using ultrasonic sensors in ROS 2 Jazzy on Ubuntu 24.04.

 ## Overview